T-zemmari/TEcMOVIL-Backend/README.md

-We have used Trello for the distribution and control of tasks using Kanban and to plan the database structure and the API endpoints.
+ Trello was used for the distribution and control of tasks using Kanban and to plan the database structure and the API endpoints.

 ##  Postman